 Strategy & Management Consulting into the private and public sector

 Nabeel joined Cooper Fitch in 2021 from London where he was working as a consultant at one of the largest international recruitment firms.
-At Cooper Fitch, he is a Recruitment Consultant on the Strategy & Management Consulting team specialising in mid-senior level recruitment for top-tier Strategy Houses, Big 4, international and local Consulting Firms, and Commerce & Industry clients.
+He joined Cooper Fitch as a Recruitment Consultant and has since achieved promotion to Principal Consultant on the Strategy & Management Consulting team.
+He specialises in mid-senior level recruitment for top-tier Strategy Houses, Big 4, international and local Consulting Firms, and Commerce & Industry clients.
 He works closely with a unique talent pool based locally and internationally.